pikhosh/docs/docs/schema.md

 Since JavaScript only supports 64-bit floating point numbers `@Size32()` has no effect on web.

+### DataTime

+Isar does not store timezone information of your dates.
+Instead it converts `DateTime`s to UTC before storing them.
+Isar returns all dates in local time.

+`DateTime`s are stored with microsecond precision.
+In browsers, only millisecond precision is supported because of JavaScript limitations.

 ### Ignoring fields

 By default, all public fields of a class will be persisted.
 By annotating a field with `@Ignore()`, you can exclude it from persistence.
 Keep in mind that it is not good practice to store information in your Isar objects that is not persisted.

 ### Renaming classes and fields

 You have to be careful when you want to rename a class or field.
-Most of the time the old class or field will just be droped and recreated.
+Most of the time the old class or field will just be dropped and recreated.
 With the `@Name()` annotation, you can name classes and fields in the database independantly from Dart.
 The following code will yield the exact same schema as the code above.

 ```dart
 @Collection()